7amo10/Complete-Data-Structures-and-Algorithms-tutorial/9.Binary_Search_Tree/README.md

-# Fast cover on Tree & Binary Search Tree for this tutorial
+# Fast cover on Binary Search Tree for this tutorial

 In this Section, we are going to discuss the BST (Binary Search Tree)